KIBBITZER

 And they're being decent and kind.
 Even my brother-in-law hasn't said anything stupid yet.
 Wait.
 He just mentioned the trach.
 It would take this fool to get everybody thinking about the trach.
 I thought nobody noticed.
 I was trying to be discreet about it.
 I tried telling the doctor the tube is too big.
 I knew people would notice the plastic coming out of my neck.

 Now they're all talking about the trach.
-My cousin stand the trach.
+My cousin can't stand the trach.
 She just left.
 Can somebody tell her I'm disgusted by her too.
 Still using gel like it's the '80s.

 And they are still not praying.
 Can't they tell I need prayers?
 Tefillah?
 Isn't a huge tube and human dissection a sign that they should start praying?
 What does my family need to start Davening to H'?
 Do they need to see the actual blood squirting at that moment?
 That is the one moment they would pray and not help.
 They would let the blood go and ask Gd to somehow stop it with a tourniquet.
 The Engelmans are a useless people.
 I would probably also stand there and start praying that somebody useful would come and take care of it.